No results for ""

 5. Review your application usage.

-To view your applications, navigate to the Account settings page.
-Then click the Applications tab.
+To view your applications, click the gear icon in the left sidenav to view Organization settings.
+Then select Applications.
 Click the name of the application you're interested in.
 The application's Versions tab appears.
 From the Versions tab, you can review details on the devices using your application, and review the adoption of your application by application version.

 The "Versions" tab for an application.